A food essay about the Cibolo Creek Brewing Company Boerne, Texas by James Bonner

 Cibolo Creek Brewing Company: A Hub of Craft Beer, Community, and Texas Hospitality in Boerne

-Ty Woolsin, the head brewer, takes the craft seriously.
-He’s not just brewing, he’s farming.
+Ty Woolsin is the head brewer.
+He treats the work like farming because, in his case, it is.
 Most of the meat on the menu comes from his own Windy Hill Foods.
-The beers rotate with intention.
-Hoppy IPAs, rich stouts, crisp lagers, each one tuned to the season, the mood, the moment.
-The taps change often, and regulars return daily merely to see what’s new.
+The beers rotate with purpose.
+IPAs.
+Stouts.
+Lagers.
+Each one tuned to the season, the day, the mood.
+The taps change often enough that regulars show up merely to see what’s new.

-The food is more than “delicious.”
-It’s thoughtful.
-Beautifully arranged.
-Locally sourced.
-The Goat Burger is a standout: savory, tender, layered with flavor.
-Mom’s Chicken Salad Sliders are quietly perfect.
-And the Bier Buns: a potato roll filled with browned goat, cabbage, and cheese, with the option to add a fried egg—are the kind of dish that makes you pause.
-I haven’t eaten at CCB in years, but I still think about those three.
-I’d park myself at the bar, order whatever dark beer they had on tap, and work my way through each one.
+The food is more than good.
+Put together with a kind of quiet pride.
+The Goat Burger stays with you, savory, tender, layered.
+Mom’s Chicken Salad Sliders are simple in a way that feels intentional.
+And the Bier Buns: potato rolls filled with browned goat, cabbage, cheese, and the option of a fried egg, are the kind of dish that makes you stop for a second.
+I haven’t eaten at CCB in years, but those three still surface behind my eyes when I think about Boerne.
+I used to sit at the bar, order whatever dark beer was on tap, and work my way through each one.

-CCB is family-friendly, pet-friendly, and community-rooted; there’s a play area for kids, space for dogs, and live music that drifts through the beer garden like a second breeze.
-The last time I was there, Kevin Galloway of Uncle Lucius was playing—his voice carrying “Keep the Wolves Away” into the evening air.
+CCB is built for people.
+Families.
+Dogs.
+Anyone passing through.
+There’s a play area for kids.
+Space for dogs to wander.
+Live music drifts through the beer garden like another kind of breeze.
+The last time I was there, Kevin Galloway from Uncle Lucius was playing.
+His voice carried “Keep the Wolves Away” into the evening.
 He’s a regular.
 So are the locals.
 So are the stories.

-The brewery hosts trivia nights, themed parties, special releases, and fundraisers.
-They’ve collaborated with Electric Coffee to create the Hoppy Coffee Saison.
-Cibolo Creek Brewing Co. gives back.
+The brewery hosts trivia nights, themed events, special releases, and fundraisers.
+They even collaborated with Electric Coffee once: Hoppy Coffee Saison.
+CCB gives back.
 They show up.
-They belong.
+They belong to the town in a way that feels earned.

 Back to blog